“Animals are something invented by plants to move seeds around. An extremely yang solution to a peculiar problem which they faced.” ~ Terence McKenna

 But it wasn’t long before I started getting frustrated.
 The germination (or strike rate) of some varieties was pretty awful.
 I discovered some seeds were sourced from overseas, from climates nothing like my own!

-I still occasionally buy garden center seeds, but I tend to stick to flowers like sweet alyssum or chard, beetroot, and carrots.
+I still occasionally buy garden centre seeds, but I tend to stick to flowers like sweet alyssum or chard, beetroot, and carrots.
 Such plants are tricky to collect seed from, yet germinate fairly easily.

 But it is worth keeping your eyes peeled.
-One year, I found a few packets of discounted saffron crocus for sale in the garden center of a discount store.
+One year, I found a few packets of discounted saffron crocus for sale in the garden centre of a discount store.
 I made off with the lot!

 Online Seed Suppliers